Joint JD / MBA

 How is the Joint Program Structured?

 Students pursue the joint MBA/JD program on a full-time or part-time basis.
-Student may receive up to nine transfer credits towards the 57-credit MBA degree for appropriate course work completed in the law school.
+Student may receive up to nine transfer credits towards the general electives in the 48-credit MBA degree for appropriate course work completed in the law school.
 Similarly, students may receive up to nine transfer credits towards the 86-credit JD degree for appropriate course work completed in the business school.
 Because of this shared course credit, full-time students can complete the joint JD/MBA program in approximately four years, including summers.
 Part-time students can complete the joint JD/MBA program in approximately five and one-half years, including summers.
-Certain preliminary courses may be required for MBA students who have not had equivalent preparation prior to enrollment at Baruch.
+Most JD/MBA students apply to the Evening MBA program for the flexibility of scheduling.

 The JD and MBA degrees are conferred after degree requirements at both institutions have been satisfied.
 Students who elect to complete one degree before (or instead of) the other degree must complete the conventional requirements for the degree that is being sought.